Excel Cell Reference (Table of Contents)

 #1 – Relative Cell Reference in Excel

 Relative cell references in excel refer to a cell or a range of cells in excel.
 Every time a value is entered into a formula, such as SUMIFS, it is possible to input into Excel a “cell reference” as a substitute for a hard-coded number.
 A cell reference may come in the form B2, where B corresponds to the cell column letter in question and 2 represents the row number.
 Whenever Excel comes across a cell reference, it visits the particular cell, extracts out its value, and uses that value in whichever formula that you’re writing.
-When this cell reference in excel is duplicated to a different location, the relative cell references in excel correspondingly also changes automatically.
+When this cell reference in excel is duplicated to a different location, the relative cell references in excel correspondingly also change automatically.

 How to effectively use Relative cell reference in Excel?